Not every doctor can entertain in-person visits.

 For example, there are lots of good video conferencing apps that let doctors and psychiatrists see patients and offer remote treatment.

-Some of these video conferencing platforms even come with features like screen sharing and chat messaging.
+Some of these video conferencing apps even come with features like screen sharing and chat messaging.
 If you’re one of the many practices that are starting to adopt telehealth technologies, then using a video conferencing tool is absolutely crucial to running a remote-friendly healthcare practice.

 With so many options available on the market, you must now answer a single question: which tool is the right one for you?